11 FAQs About ASP.NET Hosting

 Sounds complicated, right?
 Let’s simplify:

-Essentially, ASP.NET hosting is any hosting service that supports the .NET platform for application development.
+Essentially, ASP.NET hosting is any web hosting service that supports the .NET platform for application development.
 That usually entails Windows hosting, but doesn’t have to.

 In addition to the usual web hosting features such as a control panel, SSL certificate, and disk space, an ASP.NET hosting service will offer specialized tools.